f5devcentral/f5-rseries-training/docs/rseries_networking.rst

   :align: center
   :scale: 120%

 There are static mappings of external ports to specific internal pipelines.
-If you are not using all ports you can spread the used ports over the diffferent pipelines to avoid possible oversubscription scenarios.
+If you are not using all ports you can spread the used ports over the diffferent pipelines by chossing different front panel ports to avoid possible oversubscription scenarios.

 .. image:: images/rseries_networking/image6.png
   :align: center